dfki-ric/pytransform3d/doc/source/rotations.rst

   jumps (inherent to three-dimensional parameterizations)
 * Expression of the rotation matrix in terms of quaternion parameters involves no trigonometric functions
-* Concatenation is simple with the quaternion product
+* Concatenation is simple and computationally cheaper with the quaternion product than with rotation matrices

 **Cons**